Stopping distance from the judge

 Thanks Paris, have moved topic to correct place.

-As you know we at Yew Tree have always trained our handlers to finish about 3 to 4 feet away from the judge.........this will give the handler room to turn their dog into presentation position , especially if a large breed and also if the dog is a puppy then to give the handler time to quickly keep the pup down on four feet and not jump up at the judge Very Happy .
+As you know we at Yew Tree have always trained our handlers to finish about 3 to 4 feet away from the judge.........this will give the handler room to turn their dog into presentation position , especially if a large breed and also if the dog is a puppy then to give the handler time to quickly keep the pup down on four feet and not jump up at the judge .

 There is so much to learn about exhibiting not just for your dog but also the handler.